cosmos/ibc/spec/ics-25-handler-interface/README.md

 function closeConnection(string id) -> Maybe<Err>
 ```

-By default, connections are unowned, but closure is permissioned.

 ### Channels

+By default, channels are owned by the creating module, meaning only the creating module can inspect, close, or send on the channel.

 ```golang
 type ChannelOptions struct {